mperham/queso/README.markdown

 Written by [Mike Perham](http://mikeperham.com).
 [Follow me on Twitter](http://twitter.com/mperham).

-If you use and like Inquiry, please recommend me at [Working with Rails](http://www.workingwithrails.com/person/10797-mike-perham).
+If you use and like Queso, please recommend me at [Working with Rails](http://www.workingwithrails.com/person/10797-mike-perham).